 In this section, you will learn about the different types of pressure groups all around the world.

 #1.
 Sectional Pressure:

 They work for the benefit of certain people or their economic benefits or to preserve the rights of people.
 This type is called sectional pressure groups because they work for a particular section of people.

 Even though by reading you may perceive the people are selfish or bad, but no one can deny the fact that the work of these groups has helped in protecting the rights of working people.
 The followings are the examples:

 - National Union of Teachers

 - IWW – The Union for All Workers

 - BMA – British Medical Association

-Promotional pressure groups are different from sectional ones as they don’t work or act for economical or self-purposes.
-These groups consist of people who are concerned about a social cause.
-The work done by these groups are for earth, environment, mankind, animals, and various social causes, etc.
+Promotional pressure groups are different from sectional ones as they don’t work or act for economic or self-purposes.
+They consist of people who are concerned about a social cause.
+The work is done for the earth, environment, mankind, animals, and various social causes, etc.

-Every country has hundreds of promotional pressure groups working for various social causes.
-Followings are examples of famous promotional pressure groups around the world.
+Every country has hundreds of these groups working for various social causes.
+The followings are examples of famous groups around the world.